lukysummer/Topic-Modelling-using-LDA/README.md

 * predicts underlying topics of a group of texts, then
 * outputs the probabilities that a body of text belongs to each of the predicted topics

+## Results:
+The model predicted 10 different underlying topics among 300,000 headlines, with 3 keywords:

+1. (government, fund, service)     : could be a government-related topic
+2. (kill, iraq, attack)            : could be a terrorist attack-related topic
+3. (court, accuse, drug)           : could be a drug-related topic
+4. (water, farmer, safety)         : could be an agriculture-related topic
+5. (worker, drought, price)        : could be a natural disaster-related topic
+6. (power, plan, nuclear)          : could be a nuclear-related topic
+7. (world, play, final)            : could be a sports-related topic
+8. (council, minister, elect)      : could be an election-related topic
+9. (coast, blaze, firefighter)     : could be a fire-related topic
+10. (police, crash, investigate)   : could be an accident-related topic

+## Model

 This model includes two Drichlet distributions: